 Mapping it out

-High focus, enthusiastic energy and productivity comes down to clearing your calendar of doing extra work you shouldn’t be doing, minimizing time on less important things and avoiding being pulled in the wrong direction, away from priorities.
+High focus, enthusiastic energy, and productivity come down to clearing your calendar of doing extra work you shouldn't be doing, minimizing time on less important things and avoiding being pulled in the wrong direction, away from priorities.